Swifts, Darling Point: Heritage listing

 As at 10 March 2009, Swifts is of State significance as, apart from Government House in Sydney, it is the largest remaining Victorian Gothic Revival house in Australia.
 Swifts remains on its original grounds and still consists of the original landscape, statuary, terrace wall, stairs and paths.
 It is a prime example of how the upper-class people lived in the 19th century in Australia.
 Swifts is also of cultural significance as it was home of two well known Sydney business families, the Lucas-Tooth and Resch families.
 Swifts connection with the Roman Catholic Church is also of social significance as it was home to three cardinals; Gilroy, Freeman and Clancy.
 The building is also significant because it is an example of the work of Gustauus Alphose Morell, a prominent Sydney architect in the late 19th century.

 The western section of the garden of Swifts formed an integral part of the original design of the grounds.
 The special relationship of the grounds to the mansion is a significant factor in determining the status of the grounds as an item of environmental heritage.
 The building together with its site is an item of environmental heritage (excerpt from "Findings" of Commissioner of Inquiry, 1983, p.
 55).

-Swifts was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.Swifts is of State significance for its associations with two brewing families – the Tooth's who built the house and the Resch's who subsequently lived in it.
+Swifts was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.Swifts is of State significance for its associations with two brewing families – the Tooths who built the house and the Reschs who subsequently lived in it.

 Swifts is of State significance as the official residence of three cardinals: Gilroy, Freeman and Clancy.The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.Swifts is of State significance as a unique ensemble of late-Victorian house and extensive landscaped ground, complete with statuary, balustrade terrace wall, stairs, paths, mature trees that, in their picturesque setting within the foreshores of Sydney harbour, epitomises the development of "taste" in nineteenth century colonial New South Wales.The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.Swifts is of significance as a rare example of the work of architect Gustavus Alphose Morell.The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.Swifts is of State significance as Sydney's largest and most intact late Victorian mansion.
 With the exception of Government House, it illustrates the complex planning and detail thought necessary for an upper-class family at the end of the nineteenth century. this includes the total ensemble of house, service rooms, outhouses and grounds.